stefoxp/growing-object-oriented-software/11_passing_first_test.md

 We want all the developers to have their own environments so they don't interfere with each other when running their tests.

+## Failing and Passing the Test

+We have enough infrastructure in place to run the test and watch it fail.

+We start by writing a build script for *ant*.

+We'll skip over the details, the important point is that we always have a single command that reliably compiles, builds, deploys, and tests the application, and that we run it repeatedly.
+We only start coding once we have an automated build and test working.

+>build.xml

+### First user interface

+The test can't find a user interface component with the name "Auction Sniper Main".

+We need a top-level window for our application.

+>Main class and MainWindow class